 This ancient rock towers above Franz Jevne State Park.
-It is the perfect venue for picnicking, birdwatching, and blueberry picking.
+It is the perfect venue for picnicking, birdwatching and blueberry picking.

-Hiking Trail Overlook
+Hiking Club Trail overlook

 This picturesque overlook along Rainy River can be found at the end of the park’s Hiking Club Trail.